django/django/docs/getting-started.rst

     on 100% guaranteed delivery, which Channels won't give you, look at each failure case and program something to expect and handle it - be that retry logic, partial content handling, or just having something not work that one time.
-HTTP requests are just as fallible, and most people's reponse to that is a generic error page!
+HTTP requests are just as fallible, and most people's response to that is a generic error page!

 .. _websocket-example: